tituspowell/wayfarer-game/README.md

 [SCREENSHOTS]

+### Code Snippet - how the Infestation landscape variation is created:

 <details>
-<summary>Click the triangle to expand a code snippet showing how the Infestation landscape variation is created.
+<summary>Click this triangle to view the code.
 </summary>

 ```c#